 Basic Requirements for Maintaining F-1 Status

 - Keep continuity in the program of study.
-In general, an absence from the U.S. or any other academic break for more than 5 months terminates F-1 status, except for authorized study abroad program.
+In general, an absence from the U.S. or any other academic break for more than 5 months terminates F-1 status, except for certain authorized study abroad programs.

 - Extend program in a timely manner.
 Your I-20 lists the normal duration of study in your program.
-If you have to extend it, you are required to submit an application.
+If you have to extend it, you are required to submit an application prior to the expiration of your current I-20.

 - Always update your address with the DSO.
 You must report any change of address to the DSO within 10 days of the change.
 Failing to do so may cause you to lose your F-1 status.

 - Refrain from unauthorized work.
-You have employment options, but you are not permitted to work at will in any job you choose.
-All F-1 employment must be approved either by the DSO or by the USCIS, depending on the kind of employment.
-Any unauthorized work is a serious violation of status and can make you ineligible for normal benefits attendant to F-1 status.
+While F-1 students do have specific employment options, employment for F-1 visa holders is strictly regulated.
+All F-1 employment must be approved either by the DSO or by USCIS, depending on the type of employment.
+Any unauthorized work is considered a very serious violation of status and will result in the termination of your F-1 status.

-- Apply for optional practical training (OPT) 90 days before completion of degree.
-If you have been in lawful status as a full-time student for at least one full academic year, you may submit the optional practical training (OPT) application.
-If you are applying for the post-completion OPT, you should submit the application around 90 days before completing your program.
-The other option of OPT is the pre-completion OPT.
-Any application sent in after graduation will not be accepted.
-Please discuss with the DSO if you need more information.
+- Apply for optional practical training (OPT) up to 90 days before completion of degree.
+If you have been in lawful status as a full-time student for at least one full academic year, you may submit an optional practical training (OPT) application to USCIS after consultation/recommendation by an NDNU DSO.
+If you are applying for post-completion OPT, you should submit the application up to 90 days prior to the completion of your program.
+Please consult with a DSO if you would like more information regarding your OPT options and the application process.
+Additionally, the NDNU International Students office hosts OPT Information Forums each semester for international students who would like more information regarding the opportunity to engage in OPT.

 - Apply for curricular practical training (CPT) if internship is required.
-Check with the DSO for the requirements and procedure of applying for CPT.
+Check with the DSO for the requirements and procedures of applying for CPT.

 - Transfer with a valid status.
-To transfer, you must not only have a new school to attend, but you also must be eligible to transfer based on having maintained status at the current school.
+To transfer your SEVIS record/I-20 to another institution, you must have been accepted to a new, SEVP-certified school, and you must also be eligible to transfer based on having maintained status at the current school.

 - File all requests and changes timely with the DSO.
 Please remember that your DSO needs time to process your requests.
 In general, you should submit requests at least 5 working days in advance.